pawan45gupta/NodeReactBlogApp/README.md

 # NodeReactBlogApp
-This app is based on Node Js and ReactJS and MySql as database for Blog Website.
+This app is based on Node Js, ReactJS and MySql as database for Blog Website.
 We have Material UI as css framework

+User View: Read Only Functionality
+Admin View : Delete Blog Functionality

 Run Scripts: